AdinAck/LEGv8-Simulator/README.md

 ## macOS
 - None

+## Shared
+- branching to a label in the future that has not been run before results in an error

 # Contributions
 If you would like to contribute to the project, please contact me (see my [profile README](https://github.com/AdinAck)).